1458 mystery eruption: Source of eruption

 While the source volcano of the sulfur spike has not been definitely identified, several candidate volcanos have been proposed.
 The sulfate flux distribution in the ice cores suggests that the location of the source volcano is in the low latitudes of the Southern Hemisphere.

-Kuwae Caldera
+Kuwae caldera

-Kuwae caldera is a caldera responsible for the catastrophic, mid-fifteen century, volcanic eruption and disappearance of Kuwae landmass in the Tongoan folklore.
+In Tongoan folklore, the Kuwae caldera resulted from the catastrophic mid-fifteenth century volcanic eruption and disappearance of the Kuwae landmass.
 Its exact location, however, is debated.
 Two candidates are: